 Dashboards

 A dashboard is a customizable visual that displays real-time or historical data from log sources, allowing you to monitor, analyze, and visualize key metrics in one centralized location.
-Dashboards are made up of widgets, which are individual display elements that can show aggregated data in various formats, such as charts, graphs, or single-value metrics or disaggregated data in the form of log message tables.
-For more information, see Widgets.
+Dashboards are made up of widgets, which can display aggregated data in various formats, such as charts, graphs, or single-value metrics or disaggregated data in the form of log message tables.
+For details about creating widgets, see Widgets.

-Dashboards created by you can be customized to fit your use case.
+You can customize dashboards to fit your use case.
 For example, you might create dashboards for any of the following purposes:

 -